AIB - "Guaranteeing the Origin of European Energy"

 AIB has standardised energy certification for all energy carriers in Europe: the European Energy Certificate System - "EECS".

-In 2024 AIB has 37 members from 30 European countries (EU, EEA and Energy Community member states).
-All are Issuing Bodies appointed by their government to administer a system for Guarantees of Origin (GOs) for electricity.
-30 of them are members of the EECS Electricity Scheme Group, meaning that they can issue EECS GOs and transfer those over the AIB HUB.
-ERE Albania, SEDA Bulgaria and COTEE Montenegro are in the application phase.
-There are 4 formal Gas Scheme group members: Gasgrid Finland, Enagas Spain, E-Control Austria and Conexus Latvia.
-During 2023, AIB welcomed GSE Georgia as observer of AIB.
+30 of them are members of the EECS Electricity Scheme Group, thus they can issue EECS GOs and transfer those over the AIB HUB.
+ERE Albania, SEDA Bulgaria, and COTEE Montenegro are in the application phase.

-AIB membership is not the same as Hub connection
+Good to know: AIB membership is not the same as a Hub connection

 AIB membership and Hub connection are distinct processes, involving two phases: AIB membership and joining the EECS Electricity and/or Gas Scheme, including Hub connection.